x-real-ip/zero-grid/README.md

 # zero-grid

-Routes surplus solar power to a heating element using an ESP32 and a PID controller.
+Routes surplus solar power to a heating element using an ESP32.
 The goal: **keep grid power near 0 W** by dynamically adjusting heater load based on live grid readings.

 This project is **fully integrated with Home Assistant**